Challenge the Field Sobriety Test Results

 As experienced DUI/OWI defense lawyers, we understand how unfair physical field sobriety tests are.
 However, when there is inadequate other evidence, such as evidence of an elevated Blood Alcohol Content (BAC) — either from a breathalyzer, blood test, or other chemical test — the field sobriety test is possibly the only evidence being used against you.
 We educate the jury on the unreliability of this evidence.
 Most people who take these tests are under extreme stress and there are no witnesses to verify what the officer has said.
 These factors only aggravate matters.
 Our criminal defense team has proven effective in obtaining favorable outcomes in challenging field sobriety tests once the jury understands the factors involved.

 Arrested for Drinking and Driving?

-Contact us for aggressive and experienced defense representation in Milwaukee.
+Contact us for aggressive and experienced defense representation.